BCDMOS

 BCDMOS is a complex circuit composed of bipolar, CMOS and DMOS devices.

 BCDMOS technology allows to drive discrete high voltage components (several hundred of operating voltage) at high frequency while keeping high integration with technology nodes down to 40 nm or 22 nm.
 Many applications still use process node of 0.35μm in 2023.

-Application of this type of circuits are find in automotive, audio amplifier, RF, industry, silicon photomultiplier (SiPM).
+Application of this type of circuits are found in automotive, audio amplifier, RF, industry, silicon photomultiplier (SiPM).

 History

 SGS (now STmicroelectronics) invented the BCD (bipolar-CMOS-DMOS) technology - revolutionary at the time - in 1985 and has continually developed it ever since.
 BCD is a family of silicon processes, each of which combines the strengths of three different process technologies onto a single chip.

 Features

 According to Maxim website, it is an innovative process characteristics that provides the following features: